scanner docs insights pricing sign in

 3.1 Key Storage Flow

-Shamir Secret Sharing splits the key
+Shamir Secret Sharing splits the key locally

-Share 1 is encrypted with the server key
+Share 1 is encrypted and uploaded

-Share 1 is sent to the VaultProof server, where it is encrypted with AES-256-GCM using the server-side VAULT_ENCRYPTION_KEY.
-A unique IV and salt are generated per encryption.
-The ciphertext and auth tag are stored in PostgreSQL.
+Share 1 is sent to the VaultProof worker over HTTPS.
+The worker encrypts it with AES-256-GCM using a key derived from the server-side master key via HKDF-SHA256.
+A unique salt and IV are generated per encryption.
+The encrypted ciphertext is stored in Supabase.

 3.2 Proxy Call Flow

-API call made to provider
+API call made to the real provider

 Key zeroed from memory